firesidefiction/firesidefiction.github.io/_posts/issues/12-FQ-SPRING-2021/issue-93-07/2021-07-13-forest-thing.md

 <br/>

-_you one of us now,_ it all, we all say.
+_you one of us now,_ it all, we all, say.
 I hearfeel it, like a chorus shivering up all my spines and stems and rustling my leaves in the breeze.

 <br/>